csci104/site/homework/hw1draft/programming/index.md

 + Make sure to check the Actions summary of your latest commit and that it matches your expectations based on what you saw on your local machine.
 + Make sure there are no compilation errors and warnings, along with no Valgrind errors.
-+ By default, we will grade your latest commit so if you are satisfied with your Actions report, you are done!
-If you want an earlier commit to be graded, you must fill out the `Submit the SHA` form found on the [home page](https://bytes.usc.edu/cs104/) before the late deadline.
++ By default, we will grade your latest commit (unless it's after the late deadline) so if you are satisfied with your Actions report, you are done!
+If you want an earlier commit to be graded, you must fill out the `Homework Submit SHA Form` form found on the [home page](https://bytes.usc.edu/cs104/) before the late deadline.

 ### Commit then Re-clone your Repository (Optional)